 Day 14 - Lyngen Alps

-We decided to take our car for a long ride and go towards the Lyngen Alps.
-The area is very well connected with good motorways and fantastic roads into the mountains.
-We checked our tyres and they were proper good winter tyres so no reason to shy away from the snow.
+As mentioned, you need to enjoy a day trip from Tromsø into the Lyngen Alps.
+The area is very well-connected with good motorways and fantastic roads into the mountains.
+We checked our tyres, and they were proper good winter tyres, so no reason to shy away from the snow.

-You can pick any route our of Tromsø and we can assure you that you can't go wrong.
+You can pick any route out of Tromsø and we can assure you that you can't go wrong.
 Everything is beautiful.
 Nature is at its prime, remote, untouched, incredible.

 Day 15 - Aurora Spirit and Northern Lights